 Finkel recognizes that sex is a complicated aspect of a relationship and stressed that opening up a marriage doesn’t work for most people.
 Indeed, just broaching the topic of CNM could court disaster.
 “Sex and love are frequently linked and sometimes, they’re linked in ways that we don’t anticipate,” Finkel said.

-Finkel is a high-profile figure urging a careful reconsideration of CNM.
-But he’s not alone.
+Finkel isn’t alone in his thinking.
 A growing number of therapists and educators are recognizing the need to provide care for couples in open and nontraditional relationships.
 For the last several years, Sheff has spoken to relationship therapists across America about approaching polyamory and other forms of CNM.
 Through her partnership with the American Association of Sexuality Educators, Counselors and Therapists, she’s spoken to about 300 relationship professionals about couples who are considering or have started engaging with CNM.